lavishabhambri/tic-tac-toe/README.md

 # tic-tac-toe

 Implemented a basic Tic Tac Toe game as part of WTEF team-project.
+Tic-tac-toe is a game in which two players take turns in drawing either an ' O' or an ' X' in one square of a grid consisting of nine squares.
+The winner is the first player to get three of the same symbols in a row.

 ## Link of the game
 - Tic-tac-toe game - https://we-tictactoe.netlify.app/